dcellison/phi/markdown/phonotactics.md

 ### nouns

+`[C/F][V/D][F][V/D]`

-* this pattern produces soft words of two to four syllables. it gives nouns a more airy feel.
+this pattern tends to produce soft words of two to four syllables. there are no consonant blends and can have two fricatives, giving nouns an airy feel.
-* for words that extend an existing verb, half of this pattern can be combined with the verb. so if we have a verb `tenu` it could be combined with a noun
-  segment: `shuotenu`. the first part retains the noun formatting.

-`[F][V/D][F][V/D]`
 examples:
 ```
-thuwhio whowhe whoathi phushu thaphoi whiwhu phiathie whepheo thishui whusheo
+pushao theshu sheshoa sawhai mathe whithe shoawheu lipha
 ```

 ### verbs

+`[C/B][V/D][C][V]`

-* this pattern produces words of two to three syllables. these words include plosives and blends, reflecting that verbs are more utilitarian.
+this pattern produces words of two or three syllables. these words include consonant blends and have no fricatives, reflecting that verbs are more utilitarian in plath.

-`[C/B/F][V/D][C/F][V]`
 examples:
 ```
-thishe tenu shiota shuso plewha pleosho phiule potha thunu phowhe plawhi suile
+lupu pina leiso pluesu stioli pulu hinu slema niwa teina stusu
 ```

 ### parts of speech

 * these words will be used for everything else in the language, like particles, pronouns, or prepositions.

 `[F][D]`
 ```